tableau/connector-plugin-sdk/docs/index.md

 # What is a Tableau connector?

-A connector a set of files that describe:
+A connector is a set of files that describe:

 - UI elements needed to collect user input for creating a connection to a data source
 - Any dialect or customizations needed for the connection